-You may begin receiving your benefits immediately after you terminate employment with the Employer, or you may defer receiving your benefit until you reach your desired retirement age.
+You may begin receiving your benefits immediately after you terminate employment or while participating in the Brookhaven Science Associates, LLC Phased Retirement Policy with Brookhaven, or you may defer receiving your benefit until you reach your desired retirement age.
 You continue to manage your account accumulation until it is paid to you or applied to purchase an annuity with TIAA.
 Under the Internal Revenue Code, you must begin receiving your benefit no later than April 1 of the calendar year after the calendar year in which you attain age 701⁄2.
 If you attain age 701⁄2 after December 31, 2019, you must begin receiving your benefit no later than April 1 of the calendar year after the calendar year in which you attain age 72.
 If you do not apply for and begin receiving your retirement benefit by that required beginning date, a penalty tax may apply to you.
 See the "Taxation of Benefits" section for a discussion of how your benefit is taxed when you receive it.

-To apply for benefits, contact TIAA at (800) 842-2776.
+To apply for benefits, call TIAA at (800) 842-2776.